Do you need to show a negative COVID-19 result for travel, recreation, work or leisure?*

 You can have your passport number appear on your test results (only same-day tests)

 We do the research into travel requirements so you do not have to

-You can receive a PDF, paper, and app-based copy of your test results
+You can receive a PDF and/or paper copy of the results

 We accept foreign addresses

 We can fill out any test paperwork necessary for travel including paperwork for Japan and Hong Kong